 Ingredients You’ll Need

-• Granulated white sugar: Adds sweetness without overpowering the natural apple flavor.
+- Granulated white sugar: Balances the tartness of the apples without overpowering the natural fruit flavor.

 Variations